yishairasowsky/big_book_of_torah_knowledge/arvei_pesachim.md

 - R. Shimon deferred to R. Yosi, lest onlookers think halachah follows R. Yehudah.

 ### Psak halachah
-- (Rav Yehudah citing Shmuel): The Halachah does not follow R. Yehudah or R. Yosi - rather, one spreads a tablecloth and makes Kidush [then continues eating.
-Rashbam - really, he holds that the Halachah follows R. Yosi - he was extra stringent; Tosfos - he holds like the Beraisa on Amud B; spreading a tablecloth is in place of removing the table.]

-(h)
-Question: But Rav Tachlifa bar Avdimi cited Shmuel to say that just like we interrupt for Kidush, we interrupt for Havdalah.

-100b----------------------------------------100b
-1.
-Suggestion: We interrupt by removing the table (they used to have a small table in front of each person; it was removed before saying Birkas ha'Mazon)!

-(i)
-Answer: No, we interrupt by spreading a cloth.

-(j)
-Rabah bar Rav Huna visited the Reish Galusa's house; they brought a tray in front of him (Rashbam - at the beginning of the meal; Rashi - he was eating, and Shabbos came); he spread a cloth and made Kidush.

-(k)
-Support (Beraisa): We do not bring a table [in front of a person] unless he already made Kidush; if a table was brought, he spreads a cloth and makes Kidush.

-2)
-WHEN MAY ONE START?

-(a)
-(Beraisa #1): They (R. Yehudah and R. Yosi, who argue about interrupting) agree that one may not start [to eat after the time of Minchah].

-(b)
-(Beraisa #2): They agree that one may start.

-(c)
-Question: We understand Beraisa #1 - they agree that one may not start on Erev Pesach;

-1.
-But when do they agree that one may start?

-2.
-They do not agree about Erev Shabbos - they argue about this!

-(d)
-Answer: They agree that one may start before nine hours.

-Next

-Outlines for Maseches Pesachim
-HOMEPAGE FOR MASECHES PESACHIM
-Dafyomi Advancement Forum homepage
-D.A.F.
-Homepage
-OTHER D.A.F.
-RESOURCES ON THIS DAF
-Insights to
-the DafBackground
-to the DafReview
-Questions
-Halachah
-OutlinesTosfos
-OutlinesEnglish
-Charts Revach
-l'Daf
-Review
-Quizטבלאות
-בעבריתיוסף
-דעתחידונים
-על הדף
-גלי
-מסכתאDiscuss
-the DafVideo/Audio
-Lectures
-Other Masechtos Join Mailing Lists
-Ask the Kollel Dafyomi Calendar
-חומר בעברית Donations
-Feedback Dafyomi Links
+- Shmuel rules unlike either R. Yehudah or R. Yosi.- Instead, spread a tablecloth and make Kidush.
+- How can Shmuel ignore both Tanaim?
+    - Rashbam: Ikar hadin is like R. Yosi, but he is machmir.
+    - Tosfos: Shmuel follows a third Tana on amud beis, that spreading the cloth is tantamount to removing the table.
+### Contradfictory ruling
+- Shmuel: One interrupts for Havdalah, just like for kiddush.
+## What constitutes interrupting?
+[Gemara 100b]
+- Removing the personal table before bensching?
+- No, spreading a cloth.

+### Visiting the Reish Galusa
+- A tray was brought in front of Raba
+- At what point of the meal?
+    - Rashbam: beginning.
+    - Rashi: middle, when Shabbos came it
+- He spread a cloth and made kiddush.

+### Proof from a beraisa
+- Ideally, one should not receive a table unless he made kiddush.
+- If mistake the table was brought first, spread a cloth and make kiddush.

+## When can you start eating?
+## Conflicting beraisos
+1. R. Yehudah and R. Yosi agree that you may not start after 9.5 hours.
+1. At some point, they both allow you to start.

+## Kashya on beraisa #2
+- Beraisa #1, where they agree it's forbidden to  start can refer to Erev Pesach.
+- But when do they agree that it's permissible to start?

+## Terutz resolving beraisa #2
+- The case they both permit starting can't be Erev Shabbos, because there they argue.
+- Must be, they both permit starting before 9 hours.